-Sales No. 1, 3 and 4 has older improvements which were removed subsequent to sale to make room for development.
-Expenditures immediately after purchase were approximately \$30,000 for demolition on each property, which is added to the purchase price, indicating a total site value.
+Sales No. 2 has older improvements which were removed subsequent to sale to make room for development.
+Expenditures immediately after purchase were approximately \$30,000 for demolition, which is added to the purchase price, indicating a total site value.

 Market Conditions, List to Sale price ratio